anishasc99/NER-flask-app/README.md

 B-PROD Boxofine
 B-PROD Ramflyn

-To train with custom data, use NER-training.ipynb file
+To train with custom data, use NER-training.ipynb file.
+To generate the emails, run email_generation.py.
+Annotate the emails in CoNLL format, using any annotation tool such as
+Inception.